-6. A hallmark of the past two administrations has been the use of Special Operations forces to train and equip local partners and to build their military capacity to combat terrorism.
+- 6. To move away from an overly militarized counterterrorism approach, Washington should prioritize investment in civilian counterterrorism capacity building.
+A hallmark of the past two administrations has been the use of Special Operations forces to train and equip local partners and to build their military capacity to combat terrorism.
 But this military support for frontline partners, while the United States stayed on the sidelines of large-scale armed conflicts, promoted an overly militarized approach to counterterrorism by U.S.-trained partners.
 To be sure, military capacity building is an essential component in the counterterrorism toolkit.
 But it has not been coupled with the necessary investment in building U.S. partners' civilian departments and agencies-e.g., ministries of justice, interior, and corrections, among others.
-To succeed in the long term, military and intelligence efforts must be part of a broader approach to counterterrorism that includes robust and capable civilian elements.

-7. The United States cannot capture and kill its way out of a problem driven by underlying grievances, conflict, and instability and nurtured by radical ideologies.
+To succeed in the long term, military and intelligence efforts must be part of a broader approach to counterterrorism that includes robust and capable civilian elements. - 7.
+The United States cannot capture and kill its way out of a problem driven by underlying grievances, conflict, and instability and nurtured by radical ideologies.
 While fighting terrorists who wish to do harm to American interests, U.S. counterterrorism policy should also include a much broader focus on terrorism prevention.
 Indeed, drumming up support for preventive or crisis management efforts can be difficult, but such efforts are especially important to break the cycle of fragility and should be prioritized in areas where today's strategic investment can mitigate tomorrow's overwhelming crisis.
-To achieve strategic success in applying nonkinetic tools to the terrorism problem, General Nagata notes, the United States will have to demonstrate the same sustained commitment and "ruthless experimentation" that it applied over the past two decades to developing its kinetic counterterrorism toolkit.113 At the same time, terrorism prevention strategies must be prioritized to match commitment to strategic plans.
+To achieve strategic success in applying nonkinetic tools to the terrorism problem, General Nagata notes, the United States will have to demonstrate the same sustained commitment and "ruthless experimentation" that it applied over the past two decades to developing its kinetic counterterrorism toolkit.89 At the same time, terrorism prevention strategies must be prioritized to match commitment to strategic plans.
 Asserting overly broad commitments makes no sense if they do not reflect budgetary realities.
 Here, too, commitments must be made strategically and based on a list of circumstances under which the United States will invest in such efforts.
 They must then be subjected to robust metrics and evaluations to determine if they are working.